yangchigi/coder/docs/admin/encryption.md

 Additional database fields may be encrypted in the future.

-> Implementation note: there is an additional encrypted database field
+> Implementation notes: each encrypted database column `$C` has a corresponding
-> `dbcrypt_sentinel.value`.
-This field is used to verify that the encryption
+> `$C_key_id` column.
+This column is used to determine which encryption key was
-> keys are valid for the configured database.
-It is not used to encrypt any user
+> used to encrypt the data.
+This allows Coder to rotate encryption keys without
+> invalidating existing tokens, and provides referential integrity for encrypted
 > data.

-Encrypted data is stored in the following format:

-- `encrypted_data = dbcrypt-<b64data>`
-- `b64data = <cipher checksum>-<ciphertext>`
+>

-All encrypted data is prefixed with the string `dbcrypt-`.
-The cipher checksum is the first 7 bytes of the SHA256 hex digest of the encryption key used to encrypt the data.
+> The `$C_key_id` column stores the first 7 bytes of the SHA-256 hash of the
+> encryption key used to encrypt the data.
+>
+> Encryption keys in use are stored in `dbcrypt_keys`.
+This table stores a
+> record of all encryption keys that have been used to encrypt data.
+Active keys
+> have a null `revoked_key_id` column, and revoked keys have a non-null
+> `revoked_key_id` column.
+A key cannot be revoked until all rows referring to
+> it have been re-encrypted with a different key.

 ## Enabling encryption